-- e.
+e.
 Additional judiciary boards or members.
-The Executive Committee of the University Senate may appoint additional boards, or persons to a board, should the need arise.
-The Executive Committee may divide the original University Judicial Board, or the original Appeals Board, as equitably as possible to ensure maximum continuity of experience. - §446.
+The Office of the Provost may appoint additional boards comprised of faculty and staff, or may appoint additional faculty or staff to a board, should the need arise.
+The Office of the Provost may divide the original University Judicial Board, or the original Appeals Board, as equitably as possible to ensure maximum continuity of experience.

+§446.
 Rights of the respondent In order to provide accessible, prompt, and fair methods of investigation and resolution of incidents of misconduct, the University has developed a process for investigation and adjudication of allegations of misconduct.
-Throughout this process, the respondent has the following rights: - To respect, dignity, and sensitivity. - To appropriate support from the University. - To privacy to the extent possible consistent with applicable law, University policy, and the respondent's wishes. - To information about the University's Rules of University Conduct. - To the presence of an advisor throughout the process. - To participate or to decline to participate in the investigation or hearing process.
+Throughout this process, the respondent has the following rights:

+- To respect, dignity, and sensitivity. - To appropriate support from the University. - To privacy to the extent possible consistent with applicable law, University policy, and the respondent's wishes. - To information about the University's Rules of University Conduct. - To the presence of an advisor throughout the process. - To participate or to decline to participate in the investigation or hearing process.
 However, a decision to refrain from participating in the process either wholly or in part will not prevent the process from proceeding with the information available. - To a prompt and thorough investigation of the allegations. - To adequate time to review documents during and following the investigation.